 There are no specific penalties for failing to meet these requirements, but an employer will be subject to IRS fines if ICHRA participants ask to see the plan document and the employer doesn’t produce it.

 Additionally, the employer could receive more fines if it doesn’t deliver the SPD to participants within 120 days of the ICHRA’s creation.
-For new participants in an existing ICHRA, employers have 90 days to deliver the SPD.
+For new participants in an existing ICHRA, employers have 90 days to provide the SPD.

 Ten items your ICHRA plan documents must include